utiasDSL/gym-pybullet-drones/README.md

 ## Performance
-Simulation speed-up w.r.t the *wall-clock* when using
+Simulation speed-up with respect to the *wall-clock* when using
 - *Sim-clock 240Hz* PyBullet physics of **EACH** drone
 - **AND** *Sim-clock 48Hz* PID control of **EACH** drone
 - **AND** nearby *obstacles* **AND** a mildly complex *background*